UBC-MDS/532-dashboard-showcase/README.md

-# 532-dashboard-showcase
+# Dashboard showcase

-To make it easier for students to check out their peers work from 532.
+To make it easier for students to check out their peer's dashing Dash dashboards from 532.